jcarver989/aws-lambda4s-example/README.md

-# Example For An AWS Lambda Function Written In Scala, Complete With CloudFormation & SAM Local Support
+# An Example API Using AWS Lambda + API Gateway Written In Scala

 ## What Is This?